 The Group applies the simplified approach to providing for expected credit losses prescribed by HKFRS 9, which permits the use of the lifetime expected loss provision for all trade receivables.
-Based on historical experience, majority of the trade receivables were settled within credit term, hence the expected loss rate of current trade receivables are assessed to be insignificant.
-No loss allowance provision for these balances was made during the years ended 31 December 2022 and 2021.
+Based on historical experience, majority of the trade receivables were due from students and fully collected subsquently, hence the expected loss rate of current trade receivables are assessed to be insignificant.
+No loss allowance provision for these balances was made during the years ended 31 December 2024 and 2023.

-For the year ended 31 December 2022 (All amounts expressed in RMB thousands unless otherwise stated)
+For the year ended 31 December 2024 (All amounts expressed in RMB thousands unless otherwise stated)

-3.1 Financial risk factors (Continued)
+- 3.1 Financial risk factors (Continued)

-(b) Credit risk (Continued)
+- (b) Credit risk (Continued)

-(ii) Other receivables
+- (ii) Other receivables